Whisk(e)y Tasting Set

 A Set of Whisk(e)y Tasting Journals

-The kit you receive will include two of my popular tasting journals: 33 Drams of Scotch and 33 Glasses of Whiskey (which works well for bourbon, rye, and other non-Scotch whiskies).
-The journals each have space to record 33 different whiskies, giving you space for a total of 66 whisk(e)y tasting experiences.
+The kit you receive will include three of my popular tasting journals: 33 Drams of Scotch, 33 Bottles of Bourbon, and 33 Glasses of Whiskey (which works well for rye, Canadian, and everything else).
+The journals each have space to record 33 different whiskies, giving you space for a total of 99 whisk(e)y tasting experiences.